-The Board reports the following major governmental fund:
+The Board reports the following major governmental funds:

 Special revenue funds account for the proceeds of the specific revenue sources (other than major capital projects) that are legally restricted to expenditures.
-The Rockbridge Area Social Services Board (a component unit of the County of Rockbridge, Virginia) is a major special revenue fund.
+The Rockbridge Area Social Services Board (a component unit of the County of Rockbridge, Virginia), has three major special revenue funds; Rockbridge County, City of Lexington, and City of Buena Vista.